 2.2.1 Code

 The code uniquely identifies the respective grammaticalization path.
 It codes the language group (not genealogically, but in terms of data collection), as well as the number of the path within this set.
-Of course, each ID should code for exactly one path, and it will stay the same in case the databank is expanded or changed.
+Of course, each ID should code for exactly one path, and it will stay the same in case the database is expanded or changed.

 2.2.2 Subset